ponylang/ponyc/STYLE_GUIDE.md

 ### Type Parameters and Constraints

-Multiline type parameters are each listed on on a separate line.
+Multiline type parameters are each listed on a separate line.
 Type constraints will start on the next line beginning with the `is` keyword.
 Complex type constraints follow the rules described in [Type Aliases](#type-aliases).

 ```pony
 // OK